JohnPlamoottil/arangetram2025/README.md

 - [x] set up schema in Mongoose for the various categories
 - [x] need to test in postman
 <<<<<<< HEAD
-- [ ] allow multiple uploads of images and video at one time
+- [x] allow multiple uploads of images and video at one time
-- [ ] its roating images sideways
+- [x] its roating images sideways
 =======
 - [x] rotation of images
-- [ ] multiple image upload and video
+- [x] multiple image upload and video
 - [ ] have videos compressed before uploading .. max limit is 100MB
 dev
-(https://www.w3schools.com/howtohowto_js_accordion.asp)
-FAQ documentation for accordion dropdown
+- [ ] have photo images compressed to allow pages to load faster (https://www.w3schools.com/howtohowto_js_accordion.asp) FAQ documentation for accordion dropdown

-### Outline on all Items.. just paste into any css file
+### Outline on all Items.. just paste into footer css file
 * {
   outline: 1px dotted red;
 }